A flower doesn’t need to do anything extraordinary to be beautiful, it is beautiful simply because it is.

 It cannot be anything else other than what it was created to be, nor does it aim to be; it can only ever be the most

 beautiful version of itself.

-Her name is Bassey Ikpi; a mental health advocate, poet, and TV producer.
+Her name is Bassey Ikpi; a mental health advocate and all round artist.
 She has appeared in prestigious

 striking petals of a woman that myself and many others admire.

 “I’ve always had this belief that what I had to say was important, like I had to say it right there and then and

 people had to hear it, but at the same time not in an arrogant way, I just felt like; ‘This is important, I’ve got